-The characteristic of radix sort to be noted here is that it is stable sorting alrogithm.
-It means it keeps the orinal order of same objects.
+The characteristic of radix sort to be noted here is that it is a stable sorting algorithm.
+It means it keeps the original order of the same objects.
 For example, assuming we have a list:

 [1, 3, 5, 6, 1', 3', 5']

-1 and 1’ are both evaluated as 1 but they are different object.
-A stable sort algorithm always sort this list into:
+1 and 1’ are both evaluated as 1 but they are a different object.
+A stable sort algorithm always sorts this list into:

 [1, 1', 3, 3', 5, 5', 6]

 Non stable sorting algorithm can sort it into:

 This feature is important especially in the real world because we often want to sort a list of complex object. (e.g. User, Company, Log etc..)
 Even if we sort users by their age, we often want to keep the order in each group of age.
 Radix sort naturally guarantees the stability of a sort.